Toyota Corolla - Engines, performance and drive

-The Toyota Corolla has an impressive chassis, but hybrid powertrain isn’t the most exciting.
+The Toyota Corolla has an impressive chassis, but its hybrid powertrain isn’t the most exciting

-The Corolla is best enjoyed with either of its ‘self-charging’ conventional hybrid powertrains.
 At low speed, silent EV mode makes for relaxing progress – refinement is such that when the petrol engine does kick in, it’s fairly unobtrusive when trundling around town.
-If you spent the majority of your time on congested streets, any Corolla Hybrid will prove very easy to live with.
+If you spend the majority of your time on congested streets, the Corolla will prove very easy to live with.

 In this review

-- 2Engines, performance and drive - currently readingThe Toyota Corolla has an impressive chassis, but hybrid powertrain isn’t the most exciting.
+- 2Engines, performance and drive - currently readingThe Toyota Corolla has an impressive chassis, but its hybrid powertrain isn’t the most exciting

 - 3MPG, CO2 and Running CostsThe Corolla’s self-charging hybrid tech means better fuel economy and emissions than its exclusively petrol-powered rivals

 - 4Interior, design and technologyThe Corolla looks the part and is well made, plus the new infotainment is a definite improvement over the old set-up

 - 5Practicality, comfort and boot spaceWith hatchback and estate models on offer, the Toyota Corolla offers plenty of practical options

 - 6Reliability and SafetyCorolla build quality is excellent, while customers are impressed with top safety levels